yadavraganu/devops/docker.md

 - `docker volume rm` - Deletes specific volumes that are not in use
 - `docker run -v redis:/opt/redis --name redis -it redis:latest /bin/bash` - Run redis container with volume mount
 - `docker run -v ${pwd}/Test/:/opt/redis -it redis:latest /bin/bash`- Run redis container with mounting a directory from host as volume
+## Dockerfile reference
+- `ENV MY_NAME="John Doe"` - Set environment variables.
+- `WORKDIR /path/to/workdir` - This instruction sets the working directory for any RUN, CMD, ENTRYPOINT, COPY and ADD instructions that follow it in the Dockerfile.
+If the WORKDIR doesn't exist, it will be created even if it's not used in any subsequent Dockerfile instruction